microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-how-to-write-interactive-message-app.md

 If you want to track only specific chats, `/messages` is an option, but you should consider how many different chats you’ll need to track.
 There’s a [limit](/graph/webhooks#teams-resource-limitations) (for example, 10,000) on the number of per-chat change notifications; for details, see [subscriptions](/graph/api/resources/subscription).
 Instead, consider subscribing to one of the three `/getAllMessages` options, which get messages across all chats of a user, tenant, or app.

 All four options are called by your backend server component.
-Because they all support [application](/graph/auth/auth-concepts) permissions, you should pay attention to the access control logic to show and hide chats accordingly as users join or leave.
+Because they all support [application](/graph/auth/auth-concepts) permissions, pay attention to the access control logic to show and hide chats accordingly as users join or leave.
 The per-user option, which also supports [delegated](/graph/auth/auth-concepts) permissions, might be easier to implement, because the change notifications are already user specific; however, this it might be more expensive in the long run because the same message would trigger multiple change notifications, one for each subscribed user, and you might need a bigger cache to store the duplicated messages.
 For more details about permissions and licensing requirements for the different subscribed resources, see [Create subscription](/graph/api/subscription-post-subscriptions).

 Change notification subscriptions have consumption charges.
-Specify the `model` parameter **resource** property, as shown in the following example.
+Specify the `model` parameter on the **resource** property, as shown in the following example.

 When creating the subscription, make sure that the **includeResourceData** property is set to `true`, and that you have specified the **encryptionCertificate** and **encryptionCertificateId** properties.
 Otherwise, the encrypted content won't be returned in the change notifications.
 For details, see [Set up change notifications that include resource data](/graph/webhooks#notification-endpoint-validation).

 The following example shows how to get all messages per user.
-For more details, see [Create subscription](/graph/api/subscription-post-subscriptions).
 Before you use this example, the subscription notification endpoint (specified in the **notificationUrl** property) must be able to respond to a validation request, as described in [Set up notifications for changes in user data](/graph/webhooks#notification-endpoint-validation).
 If the validation fails, the request to create the subscription returns a `400 Bad Request` error.

+For more details about this example, see [Create subscription](/graph/api/subscription-post-subscriptions).

 ### Request